-An 80 percent lower is the easiest and most affordable way to become the proud new owner of an AR-15 rifle or pistol without having to deal with an FFL, government paperwork, or extra taxes and bureaucratic fees.
-Available in standard 5.56 NATO or .223 Win, .308 Win, and 9mm, these 80% lowers afford you the same quality stripped receiver that you’d find at the local gun store, minus the high price!
+An 80 percent lower is the easiest and most affordable way to become the proud new owner of an AR-15 rifle or pistol that's totally custom.
+Available in standard 5.56 NATO or .223 Win, .308 Win, and 9mm, these 80% lowers afford you the same quality stripped receiver that you’d find at the local gun store.
 All that's required of you, the builder, is some basic cutting and drilling with a tool called an 80% jig, and some simple hand tools.

 To fabricate your receiver and make it ready for assembly, you'll need to perform four steps:

 These four steps take less than two hours for most builders with no experience.
 Experienced "smiths" can complete a receiver blank in around 30 minutes to 1 hour.
 You'll need a drill press (which can also be used to cut the main cavity with center-cut end mill bits and plunge cutting), a bench top vise, and some machining oil.
 All 80% jigs include the required drill bits, including a center-cut end mill.

 DISCLAIMER: If you are new to the world of DIY gun building, you likely have a lot of questions and rightfully so.
 It’s an area that has a lot of questions that, without the correct answers, could have some serious implications.
 At 80lowerjig.com, we are by no means providing this content on our website to serve as legal advice or legal counsel.
 We encourage each and every builder to perform their own research around their respective State laws as well as educating themselves on the Federal laws.
 When performing your own research, please be sure that you are getting your information from a reliable source.